Only students of the Advanced MSc International Relations and Diplomacy programme can take this course.

-The alternative internship module will be conducted in the Institute of Security and Global Affairs, which is ‘working in the domain of international relations, international organisation or diplomacy’.
-It is an alternative to the regular internship module and a response to the restrictions students are facing due to COVID-19.
+The alternative internship module will be conducted in the Institute of Security and Global Affairs (ISGA) and focus on international relations, international organisation or diplomacy.
+It is an alternative to the regular internship module and has an explicit research focus.

 The internship will be conducted during the fourth block of the first year of the MIRD programme; the minimum requirement is 10 weeks (full time).